The

 - ensure eligible children with diverse backgrounds or additional needs are provided with adjustments, supplementary to the strategies and resources already available

-- remove any barriers to participation for eligible children experiencing vulnerability*
+- remove any barriers to participation for eligible children experiencing vulnerability, which should be undertaken in consultation with families

 - engage in professional development to ensure educators support children and families to feel welcome, engaged and culturally safe